Using Fuzzy Search in AML queries

 – Default setting: False.

 If enabled the parameter will turn on SEON's Phoinetic Search module.
 This means that the tokens entered into AML API are converted into a phonetic representation using the double metaphone, koelnerphonetik, haasephonetik, beider-morse, and daitch-mokotoff algorithms.
-When enabled the AML lookup will only use these phonetic representations of entered name and those in the database.
+When enabled the AML lookup will only use these phonetic representations of entered name and those in the database.phonetic_term_threshold

 edit_distance_enabled